00-Evan/00-Evan.github.io/_pages/privacy-shatteredpd.md

 - Deciding which technical issues within the game should be fixed at a high priority.
 - Making balance changes to characters or items based on their performance/popularity.

-Examples of marking decision-making may include:
+Examples of marketing decision-making may include:
 - Performing [A/B testing](https://en.wikipedia.org/wiki/A/B_testing) to determine which store listing configuration results in the most installs of the game.
-- Determining how best encourage users to make in-app purchases without being intrusive.
+- Determining how to best encourage users to make in-app purchases without being intrusive.
 - Choosing which language translations to give priority to.

-After receiving data from google, Shattered Pixel does not share it with any third parties.
+After receiving data from Google, Shattered Pixel does not share it with any third parties.

 Shattered Pixel may occasionally share specific details with the public if it relates to the topic of an announcement or blog post.
 All information which is shared in this manner will be presented in a synthesized form, Shattered Pixel will never share the raw data that is provided to it by Google.
 An example of this sort of data sharing is [this figure](/assets/images/2017/2017-09-14/survival-rates.png), which was shared in [this blog post](/blog/coming-soon-to-shattered-the-rogue-rework.html).